 - Scooter rental: $4-$6 per day

-- Fuel: very cheap
+- Very cheap fuel

 Sightseeing & activities cost

-- Temple entry fees
+- Temple entry fee

 - Waterfalls